Skip to main content

 Introduction

-Salary management is one of the most critical functions within a company.
-In 2026, it no longer comes down to calculating a gross amount and issuing a transfer: it involves social and tax compliance, dematerialization of pay slips, electronic contract management, legal archiving, and the safeguarding of employees' personal data.
-Faced with constantly evolving regulations — URSSAF, DSN, GDPR, Labor Code — HR departments and payroll managers must rely on robust processes and digital tools up to the task.
-This comprehensive guide accompanies you step by step in mastering salary management in your company for the year 2026.
+Salary management is one of the most critical functions in a business.
+In 2026, it goes far beyond calculating a gross amount and issuing a transfer: it involves social and tax compliance, paperless payslips, electronic contract management, legal archiving, and the securing of employees' personal data.
+Facing constantly evolving regulations — URSSAF, DSN, GDPR, Labor Code — HR departments and payroll managers must rely on robust processes and digital tools up to the task.
+This comprehensive guide walks you through mastering salary management in your business for 2026.

 ---